Your right to travel depends on the type of permesso di soggiorno you hold and on your destination. You can use this article to find out:

 - Take a direct flight to your home country, with no layovers in other Schengen countries.

-CILD lawyers suggest to bring along also the original permesso, even if expired.
+CILD lawyers suggest bringing along also the original permesso, even if expired.

 This does not hold true if you have a first issuance receipt ('Ricevuta di richiesta di primo rilascio’ in Italian).